 The Charter College of Education offers teaching credential programs for the Multiple Subject (elementary school teaching), Single Subject (secondary school teaching), and Education Specialist (teaching students with disabilities) credentials.

 The Education Specialist credential program offers teaching credential options in Early Childhood Special Education, Mild/Moderate Disabilities, Moderate/Severe Disabilities, Physical and Health Impairments, and Visual Impairments and Blindness.
 (For individuals interested in teaching students with visual impairments, the Charter College of Education also offers the Clinical or Rehabilitative Services Credential in Orientation and Mobility - please see Professional Credentials tab).

 Cal State LA is now approved for Elementary Subject Matter (ESM) Preparation Programs (waiver) under 4 undergraduate academic majors along with single-subject waiver programs.
 Students can waive subject matter competency or the CSET examinations via CTC-approved subject matter waiver programs.

-Education Specialist (Special Education)
+Education Specialist (Special Education) Induction Handbook

 The Charter College of Education offers professional credential programs including the Administrative Services credential (Tier 1 and Tier 2), the Clinical Rehabilitative Services credential in orientation and mobility and the Pupil Personnel Services credential in school counseling and school psychology.

-*PPS: Pupil Personnel Services Credential
+*PPS: Pupil Personnel Services Credentail

 Certificates / Authorizations